 - a.
-Applicants must announce their intention of submitting a proposal to the SNSF by sending a letter of intent to the e-mail address iict@snf.ch by 5 p.m. on 3 September 2018.
+Applicants must announce their intention of submitting a proposal to the SNSF by sending a letter of intent to the e-mail address iict@snf.ch by 5 p.m.
+Swiss local time on 1 July 2019.
+A confirmation of receipt will be sent until 5 July 2019.
 The letter of intent contains a brief outline of the project.
 A template for the letter of intent is available on the SNSF website.
 Proposals for which no letter of intent was submitted in good time cannot be considered for evaluation.
 The letters of intent enable the SNSF to organise the forthcoming evaluation process.
 They are not used as a means of preselecting applications. - b.
-The applications must be submitted in accordance with the requirements issued by the SNSF and must contain all the necessary data and documents; - c.
+The applications must be submitted in accordance with the requirements issued by the SNSF and must contain all the necessary data and documents;

+- c.
 The research group submits a joint research plan.
-Using the IICT proposal template 2018 is a mandatory requirement.
+It is mandatory to use the IICT proposal template 2019.
 The template is available on the IICT website and on the mySNF platform. - d.
 Applicants may submit only one application per IICT call. - e.
 Researchers may not participate as grantees in more than one IICT project during the same funding period.
-However, they may contribute to multiple projects as project partners;

-- f.
-Applications must be submitted to the SNSF electronically via the mySNF portal by 5 p.m. on 1 November 2018; - g.
-Applications must be written in English, as must all supporting documentation. - h.
+However, they may contribute to multiple projects as project partners; - f.
+Applications must be submitted to the SNSF electronically via the mySNF portal by 5 p.m.
+Swiss local time on 1 November 2019; - g.
+Applications as well as all supporting documentation must be written in English. - h.
 In all other respects, the formal requirements for the submission of applications apply, in particular those stipulated in the Funding Regulations and its Implementation Regulations.